waratuman/waratuman.github.com/_posts/2011-01-31-what-is-poor-code-quality.md

 are over 20 lines long (I'm talking PHP, Java, Ruby, Objective-C here).
 When this happens, a function is trying to do more than what is sole purpose is.
-One function can do the job of three, but when you go in to modify the code it is much harder to hold the whole function in your brain.
+One function can do the job of three, but when you go in to modify the code it is much harder to hold the whole function in your mind.
 The key is small, manageable pieces of code.

 The second is readability.
 It should be easy to understand what a piece of